 Traditional chili recipes are made with either kidney beans or black beans, along with ground beef.
 White chili recipes, on the other hand, are made with white beans, along with chicken (or sometimes turkey) and green chiles.
 Rather than a tomato base, the chili is made with chicken stock, and sometimes some form of dairy is included, like heavy cream or cream cheese.

-- Great Northern beans – these white beans are a bit smaller than most other varieties and I love them for their consistent shape and texture.
-If you can’t find them, cannellini beans or navy beans will work.
-Pinto beans can be used in a pinch as well.
+- white beans – You can use a variety of white beans for white chicken chili.
+Great Northern beans are a bit smaller than most other varieties and I love them for their consistent shape and texture.
+Cannellini beans or navy beans will work.
+Pinto beans can be used in a pinch as well but will change the flavor.

 - aromatics – onions and garlic always provide such great flavor in chili!
 For the onion white, sweet or yellow onion all work.